natalledm/netflix-clone-project/README.md

 This is Nättflix website, where you can sign up to watch series and movies to <sub><sup>~~fall asleep to~~</sup></sub> enjoy!

-The **data is created dynamically** through an admin page connected to the firestore database.
-If you want to test it, ask me for a teachers account!
+The **data is created dynamically** through an admin page connected to the Firestore Database.
+If you want to test it, ask me for the admin account.
+Prints of the functionalities are below!

 It is a desktop first page following the netflix web format, so please open it on a desktop browser.

-You can visit the page [here](https://netflix-clone-project-825bf.web.app/) to see the working site.
-I did more steps of organization, including a Figma design, but I will write a shorter Readme.
-If you are curious to see or want to talk about it, let me know! :)
+You can visit the page [here](https://netflix-clone-project-825bf.web.app/) to see the working website.

-If you don't want to create an Account (or can't, if Firebase gives a 404), here is an account:

-`email: user@netflix.com`

-`password: 12345678`

 ## Tech stack